Vitamin D3

 Warnings

-Taking too much vitamin D may cause it to accumulate in tissues and, although rare, may cause dangerously high levels of calcium, heart arrhythmias and kidney damage.
+Because vitamin D is fat soluble, taking too much of it may cause it to accumulate in tissues and, although rare, may cause dangerously high levels of calcium, heart arrhythmias, and kidney damage.
 It is always best to have your blood level of vitamin D checked during supplementation to make sure that you are taking the correct dose.